This post may contain affiliate links, view our disclosure.

 • Add the lime juice, olive oil, and salt, and gently toss to combine.

-• Transfer to a serving bowl and garnish with the pomegranate seeds, if using.
+• Transfer to a serving bowl and if using, garnish with the pomegranate seeds.

 Notes

-• Storage: You can store Salad-e Shirazi in an airtight container in the fridge for up to 1 day.
-It is still okay to eat for a couple days after that, but the texture changes quite a bit.
-The longer this chopped salad sits in the fridge, the more liquid it releases.
+• Storage: You can store this chopped salad in an airtight container in the fridge for 1 to 2 days.
+It’s still okay to eat for a day or so after that, but the texture changes quite a bit.
+The longer this salad sits in the fridge, the more liquid it releases.
 After a while, the vegetables tend to get mushy.

-• To Help Make the Salad Less Watery: De-seed the tomatoes before dicing them.
+• To Help Make the Salad Less Watery: Cut the tomatoes in half and de-seed them before chopping.

 • For a Tangier Flavor: Add 1/2 teaspoon sumac.